sujanchikkela/CMPE255_Project/README.md

 | Purna Sai Mahesh Goud Palagani | https://github.com/Maheshpalagani78 |
 | Sujan Rao Chikkela |https://github.com/sujanchikkela |
 | Utsav Savaliya | https://github.com/utsavsavaliya |

 ## Collaboration Plan:
 -          To coordinate at regular intervals and discuss action plans.
 -          Zoom meeting and SJSU Gmail will be our preferred mode of communication.
 -          We plan to use GitHub repository for code collaboration purposes.

+## Introduction:
+Time-series analysis has been one of the most well-known research techniques in the past.
+Time series analysis in insights aims to predict long-term developments.
+Long-term data is used to forecast future examples and changes.
+Time-series analysis and forecasting are used in a variety of fields, including retail market analysis, transaction forecasting, financial exchange analysis, and so on.
+We have columns for every day of data acquired with characteristics such as temperature, weather patterns, wind speed, and the number of clients that leased the bikes in our dataset.
+As part of our investigation, we'd like to look at data from bicycle rentals, such as temperature, season, weather conditions, and any other relevant information.
+Since the dataset is a period series information, we are seeking to predict the quantity of consumers in light of prior information.

 ## Main Goal Statement:
 Using past usage patterns for bike rentals, to forecast demand for bike rental services in future.
 Project Objectives:
 Apply various ML techniques for forecasting and compare the performances of models.
+Our goal is to estimate the number of customers who will rent bicycles based on the surrounding factors.
+We keep a record of every time a client rents a bike for the day.

 ## Dataset:
 <details><summary>Click to view Dataset</summary>